-- 6. The Personnel Department will, during the life of this Agreement, meet at the request of the VSEA to further study and discuss what, if any, adoption benefits might be appropriate as future fringe benefits under a successor agreement. - 7.
-A labor management committee consisting of no more than five (5) representatives from each side shall be convened to review and make recommendations for improvements to the classification system to the Commissioner of Personnel in order to make the system operate more effectively and efficiently.
-The recommendations of the committee shall be considered by the parties in bargaining for a successor to the 2001-2003 Agreement. - 8.
-A two-person committee consisting of the Commissioner of Personnel and the VSEA Director shall meet to study and examine the issue of restoration rights.
+10. A labor management committee consisting of no more than five (5) representatives from each side shall be convened to review and make recommendations for improvements to the classification system to the Commissioner of Personnel in order to make the system operate more effectively and efficiently.
+The recommendations of the committee shall be considered by the parties in bargaining for a successor to the 2001-2003 Agreement.

+11. A two-person committee consisting of the Commissioner of Personnel and the VSEA Director shall meet to study and examine the issue of restoration rights.
 Any agreement reached between such individuals shall be incorporated in a side letter of agreement, but the statutory impasse procedures shall not be available in the event agreement is not reached.
+12. During the life of this Agreement, a study committee, consisting of four representatives from the State and the VSEA, shall be created to examine the creation of appropriate physical fitness standards and appropriate incentives, the recommendations of the study committee to be considered by the parties in bargaining for the 2003-2005 Agreement.